 Your poop reveals a lot about your health.
-Do you turn around and look after you make your deposit? (more on this in a bit).
+Do you turn around and look after you make your deposit?
 Are you pooping at least once (but not more than three times) a day?
 If you’re not pooping daily, you’re constipated.

-Here are some of the top factors that contribute to constipation:
+Here are some of the top causes of constipation:

 1) Diet.
-Eliminate the most common food allergens from your diet.
-These are the most likely to stop you up: wheat, corn, egg, dairy.
+Certain harder-to-digest foods such as wheat and dairy can stop you up.
 Paradoxically, these foods can also cause diarrhea in some people.
-The point is, if you have sensitivities to these foods, they can speed up or slow down your transit time*.
-If they’re causing inflammation in the gut because they’re irritants or you’re not breaking them down properly, they can stop you up.
-I’ve seen chronic constipation issues resolve just after people get off gluten.
-Sugar and alcohol are also major gut irritants and killers of good probiotic bacteria.
+If they’re causing inflammation in the gut because they’re irritants, or if you’re not breaking them down properly, they can affect regularity.
+I’ve seen chronic constipation issues resolve just after people quit gluten.
+Sugar and alcohol are also major gut irritants and killers of the good probiotic bacteria that keep you regular.

-Resistant starch like banana flour can alleviate constipation and provide excellent food for your prebiotic bacteria!
+Resistant starch can alleviate constipation and provide excellent food for your prebiotic bacteria!

 **Want to know your transit time?
 It should be 12-18 hours.
 Eat some sesame seeds or beets and wait for them to come out the other end.

 How do you know if you have insufficient enzyme production or alkaline pH?
 Seeing undigested food particles in your stool is one sign.
 Belching excessively after meals is another.
 Try taking a digestive enzyme with HCl to help while you figure out the underlying cause.
 A shot of apple cider vinegar in a little water before meals is also useful for increasing HCl production.
 Also worth mentioning: chew food thoroughly and eat slowly!

-3) Poop is 50-75% bacteria (source: SCD website), so good bacteria play an important role in regular pooping.
+3) Poop is 50-75% bacteria, so good bacteria play an important role in regular pooping.
 If you have or have had a junk food diet, if you eat too much processed food, too much sugar or booze, or have taken many rounds of antibiotics, chances are your gut flora is jacked.
-Take a probiotic (my favorite is Designs for Health Probiotic Synergy or Renew Life) and eat/drink probiotic foods/beverages like raw kraut, kvass, and kevita.
+Take a probiotic (my favorite is Renew Life) and eat/drink probiotic foods/beverages like raw kraut, kvass, and kevita.
 I also LOVE CocoBiotic.
 I’m not a fan of kombucha– some people react adversely to it.

 4) Are you hypothyroid?
 A main cause of constipation.
-Get your TSH, T3, and T4 levels checked, especially if constipation seems to be getting worse as you age.
+Get your TSH, free T3, and free T4 levels checked, especially if constipation seems to be getting worse as you age.
 Other symptoms of hypothyroidism include weight gain, hair loss, and fatigue.
 Be aware that ideal TSH is around 1.8, which is far less than the standard “range” on lab tests.
 More about hypothyroidism and proper lab values here.

 5) More on gut bugs: candida or SIBO (read more here) can contribute to constipation.
 IMO or methanogen overgrowth in the large or small bowel will cause constipation.
 Sometimes just doing a 4-6 week herbal digestive cleanse with herbs like wormwood, goldenseal, berberine, pau d’arco, black walnut, tribulus, Caprylic Acid, oil of oregano can kill off bad bacteria and have stuff moving out in no time.
 I recommend this anti-microbial.
 Better to test first (I offer GI testing in my practice; then you know exactly what’s in there and how to kill it off), but a good herbal protocol will kill bad bacteria and candida.
 SIBO requires a very specific and more detailed protocol.
 Then follow up with some good probiotics.

-8) Finally, make time to poop.
+9) Make time to poop.
 Don’t rush out the door in the mornings eating your breakfast on the run.
-Start your day with hot water and lemon or green tea, and wait for things to brew.
+Start your day with hot water and lemon or green tea, and wait for things to make their exit.
 Train yourself to be regular in the mornings.
 Also, stop straining!
 You’ll give yourself a hemorrhoid.
 Here’s how to make a good poop routine.

-Long story short, if you’re stopped up, what’s the underlying cause?
-Poor diet?
-Not enough good gut bacteria?
-Low thyroid function?
-Do you flush quickly, or do you check out what you left behind in the toilet?
-Look to get good clues about your health.
+Finally, do you flush quickly, or do you check out what you left behind in the toilet?
+Take a look to get good clues about your health.
 See food particles?
 You’re not digesting or absorbing your food.
 Greasy?
 You’re not breaking down fats.
 Stinky?
 You’re toxic: Try a 21 day detox, which helps digestive issues!